th2-net/th2-docs/content/common/core/th2-mstore.md

 ## Configuration:

 **infra-schema** can only contain one **mstore** box description.
-It consists of one required option - docker image.
+It consists of one required option - a Docker image.
 Pin configuration is generated and managed by **infra-operator**.

 ### Configuration parameters